xsuraj-sys/Computer-User-Tutor-Assignment/computer_use_tutor_Assignment/README.md

-# ChronoGrid
+# Calendrix

 A high-fidelity Google Calendar clone built with the MERN stack, featuring professional UI/UX, full event management, recurrence support, and real-time drag & drop functionality.

 ## Overview

-ChronoGrid is a modern, production-ready calendar application that replicates the core functionality of Google Calendar with a clean, professional interface.
+Calendrix is a modern, production-ready calendar application that replicates the core functionality of Google Calendar with a clean, professional interface.
 Built with React, Node.js, Express, MongoDB, and modern web technologies, it provides a seamless calendar experience with advanced features like recurring events, conflict detection, and responsive design.

 ## Features